Chris Daughtry: Influences

 Chris Daughtry's musical influences include Creed, Bush, Live, Pearl Jam, Alice in Chains, Soundgarden, Stone Temple Pilots, Journey, Bon Jovi, and Fuel.
 He states that he grew up on rock and hard rock music.

+Legacy

+On October 18, 2018, Daughtry was inducted into the North Carolina Music Hall of Fame.

+Todd Pettengill stated in a January 2024 interview with The Daily Herald that Daughtry could be considered America’s last rock star.